Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson10/README.md

 ### Specify Headers

-Next, use the URLRequest `setValue(_:forHTTPHeaderField:)` method to set the values of any HTTP headers you want to provide (except the `Content-Length` header.
+Next, use the URLRequest `setValue(_:forHTTPHeaderField:)` method to set the values of any HTTP headers you want to provide except the `Content-Length` header.

-The session automatically figures out content length  from the size of your data).
+The session automatically figures out content length  from the size of your data.

 <!-- > -->